Professor Ryan Ko

 Ko has a track record developing international and national cyber security curricula, including:

-• Authoring the initial draft of the NZQA's Level 6 Cybersecurity Diploma qualification as part of the NZ Cyber Security Skills Taskforce on behalf of the Department of Prime Minister and Cabinet.
+- Authoring the draft of the NZQA's Level 6 Cybersecurity Diploma qualification as part of the NZ Cyber Security Skills Taskforce on behalf of the Department of Prime Minister and Cabinet.

 Ko has also experience developing competitions and coaching competitive cyber security teams, including:

-• Co-founding the New Zealand Cyber Security Challenge in 2014, and leading the NZCSC from 2014 to 2018.
+- Co-founding the NZ Cyber Security Challenge in 2014, and leading the NZCSC from 2014 to 2018.
 NZCSC is now the premier national cyber security competition in NZ.

-Within the ISO/IEC JTC 1/SC 27 technical committee, Prof Ko is Head of Delegation for the Singapore national body, served as Editor, ISO/IEC 21878 "Security guidelines for design and implementation of virtualized servers", and hosted the ISO/IEC JTC 1/SC 27 meetings at Hamilton, New Zealand, in 2017.
+Within the ISO/IEC JTC 1/SC 27, Prof Ko was Head of Delegation for the Singapore national body, served as Editor, ISO/IEC 21878 "Security guidelines for design and implementation of virtualized servers", and hosted the ISO/IEC JTC 1/SC 27 meetings at Hamilton, NZ, in 2017.
 He is currently one of the editors of the ISO/IEC PWI 5181 Data Provenance Reference Model.
 In 2022, Ko co-chaired the development of the Singapore standard TR 106:2022 Tiered cybersecurity standards for enterprises in collaboration with the SPSTC and Singapore Cyber Security Agency.

-For his contributions to the field, he was elected Fellow of Cloud Security Alliance (CSA) (2016) for significant contributions to cloud security research and education, the Singapore Government (Enterprise Singapore)'s Young Professional Award (2018) for his leadership at ISO, and awarded the inaugural CSA Ron Knode Service Award 2012 for the establishment of Cloud Data Governance and Cloud Vulnerabilities Research Working Groups.
+For his contributions to the field, he was elected Fellow of the Australian Computer Society, Fellow of the Queensland Academy of Arts and Sciences, and Fellow of Cloud Security Alliance (CSA) (2016).
+He was awarded the Singapore Government (Enterprise Singapore)'s Young Professional Award (2018) for his leadership at ISO, and awarded the inaugural CSA Ron Knode Service Award 2012 for the establishment of Cloud Data Governance and Cloud Vulnerabilities Research Working Groups.
 He is also recipient of the 2015 (ISC)2 Information Security Leadership Award.

 For his research and teaching excellence, he was awarded the University of Queensland Awards for Excellence - Leadership (Commendation) (2023), EAIT Nominations for Most Effective Teacher (both semesters of 2020, 2021, 2022, 2023), University of Waikato's Early Career Excellence Award (2014), Faculty Teaching Excellence Awards (2014, 2015, 2018), and the Nola Campbell eLearning Excellence Award (2014).
 During his PhD, he was also awarded A*STAR SIMTech's Best Student Award (2009), and clinched the 1st Prize of the IEEE Services Cup 2009 at IEEE ICWS (CORE A*) in Los Angeles, CA.